peterjmarko/llm-narrative-framework/docs/article_main_text.template.md

 ### Open Data and Code Availability

 In the spirit of open science and methodological reproducibility (The Turing Way Community, 2022), we have made all data, analysis scripts, supplementary materials, and documentation from this study permanently and publicly available.
-The active codebase is hosted on GitHub (https://github.com/peterjmarko/llm-narrative-framework.git), and a permanent, versioned archive of the code and data used for this publication is available on Zenodo (DOI pending).
+The active codebase is hosted on GitHub (https://github.com/peterjmarko/llm-narrative-framework.git), and a permanent, versioned archive of the code and data used for this publication is available on Zenodo (https://doi.org/10.5281/zenodo.17882829).

 **Repository Contents:**